faudio/faudio/doc/Interfaces.md

 }
 ~~~~

+### The interface pointer

 The address of the dispatch function has to be the *first* element of the implementing type.
-The typedef
+The
-doremir_impl_t can be used for this purpose.
-The name of the fields is irrelevant, typically `impl` is used.
+name of the fields is irrelevant, typically `impl` is used.

 ~~~~
 struct foo